List of Farm to Market Roads in Texas (2100–2199): FM 2119

 Farm to Market Road 2119 (FM 2119) is located in Reeves and Culberson counties.

 The western terminus of FM 2119 is at Duval Rd. at Rustler Springs in unincorporated Culberson County.
 The route travels southeast for approximately 40 miles and crosses into Reeves County before ending at Bus.
 I-20-B near Pecos.

 FM 2119 was established on October 28, 1953, as a 4 miles road from its current southern terminus at Bus.
 I-20-B (then US 80) near Pecos.
-On January 23, 1980, the designation was extended approximately 36.7 miles northwest to Rustler Springs, establishing the current routing.
+On January 23, 1980, the designation was extended approximately 36.7 miles northwest to Rustler Springs.